Some parts of this page may be machine-translated.

 For sections that need to be highlighted, it is generally better to adjust the text size or make it bold without changing the text color.
 Especially when using manuals for black and white printing, it is important to be cautious as the difference in text color may not be visible when printed.
 Other methods to draw attention include using icons to indicate "caution" or "supplement" and enclosing important information in a frame, in addition to changing the text color.

-Up until now, we have explained the formatting of the manual in terms of "font", "font size, line spacing", and "color".
+So far, we have explained the formatting of manuals in terms of "font," "font size and line spacing," and "color."

-Note that the "font," "size," "line spacing," etc. shown above are just examples of elements that determine the formatting.
-Other elements such as indentation and bullet point settings should also be set as needed.
+Additionally, the elements shown above, such as "font," "size," and "line spacing," are examples of factors that determine formatting.
+Other elements, such as indentation and bullet point settings, should also be configured as needed.

 3. What is the appropriate format in a manual?
 (From the writer's perspective)